raravi/amithraravi-3/src/posts/2018-12-29-website-design-creating-the-layout-in-html.md

 layout:     article
 title:      "Website Design: Creating the Layout in HTML"
 author:     amith_raravi
+excerpt:    "Utilize Float, Flex & Grid to create HTML layouts and know when to use each."
 date:       2018-12-29 16:06:00 +0530
 modified:
 categories: [articles, tech]